-Lula’s vice president pick also accused in Brazil
+Lula’s vice president pick accused of corruption in Brazil

 RIO DE JANEIRO (AP) — The man in line to replace jailed presidential candidate Luiz Inacio Lula da Silva as the Brazilian Workers’ Party standard-bearer is facing corruption accusations of his own.

-Prosecutors on Monday accused Fernando Haddad on Monday of receiving indirect payments to his 2012 re-election campaign for Sao Paulo mayor.
+Prosecutors accused Fernando Haddad on Monday of receiving indirect payments to his 2012 re-election campaign for Sao Paulo mayor.
 Haddad is currently the party’s candidate for vice president and officials say he’ll take the top spot if da Silva is ruled out due to a corruption conviction, as expected.

 Prosecutors say construction company UTC Engenharia got preferential treatment on bids after covering the campaign’s debt to a printing company.